Skip to content

 How Much Is Child Support in Missouri?

-If you make $60,000 a year in Missouri, child support for 1 child is estimated at $579 per month ($6,948 per year) based on the Missouri Form 14 (MO Supreme Court Rule 88.01).
+If you make $60,000 a year in Missouri, child support for 1 child is estimated at $749 per month ($8,988 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Missouri Child Support Estimates by Income (2026)